RJAIN-27/SlackBot-CSC510/Design.md

 To develop a bot system that assists software engineers/developers with their requests or queries pertaining to Machine Learning  libraries/APIs in Python and datasets.

 ## Problem Statement
 Machine Learning applications are flourishing in every field.
 With data becoming the new oil, it is important for any organization to use data to enhance their business.
-For this purpose, many organizations us Machine Learning APIs, the popular ones  being Scikit-Learn, TensorFlow, Keras, MxNet, from Python.
+For this purpose, many organizations use Machine Learning APIs, the popular ones being Scikit-Learn, TensorFlow, Keras, MxNet, from Python.
 But the process of Machine Learning and usage of these APIs are still unclear to many which makes it complex for users who are not experts, to use.

 The information available online regarding the usage of such APIs and libraries is vast and diverse.
 It is tedious to scout around a multitude of these sources and nail down on a satisfying answer and proceed with the implementation.
 Therefore, it will certainly be beneficial to have a solution that will answer questions regarding these libraries and the implementation on datasets, posed by users of these APIs, in a concise and satisfying manner, all under the same roof, especially when the users are unclear about what has to be done with a dataset.